guardian/mobile-purchases/README.md

 1. Install `yarn`: `npm install -g yarn`
 2. Run `yarn` to install dependencies
 3. Run local tests: `yarn test`

+### Linting

+prettier is now used to provide consistent formatting.
+It is not yet mandatory, so doesn't yet exists as a pre-commit hook.
+To apply run `yarn lint` or `yarn lint-fix`.

 ### Data